-- Each termination of employment is deemed to have occurred on December 31, 2012.
-The tables reflect the amounts due under the 2013 Employment Agreements and the 2013 Severance Agreements, and any additional amounts which would have been paid under the 2009 Agreements are highlighted in the footnotes. - The tables reflect only the additional payments and benefits the NEOs would be entitled to receive as a result of the termination of employment.
-Fully vested benefits described elsewhere in this proxy statement (such as deferred compensation accounts and pension benefits) and payments generally available to U.S. employees upon termination of employment (such as accrued vacation) are not included in the tables. - To project the value of stock plan benefits, we used the December 31, 2012 closing market price of our common stock of \$27.22 per share and a dividend yield of 4.26%.
+- Each termination of employment is deemed to have occurred on December 31, 2013.
+Potential payments reflect the benefits and arrangements in effect on that date. - The tables reflect only the additional payments and benefits the NEOs would be entitled to receive as a result of the termination of employment.
+Fully vested benefits described elsewhere in this proxy statement (such as deferred compensation accounts and pension benefits) and payments generally available to U.S. employees upon termination of employment (such as accrued vacation) are not included in the tables. - To project the value of stock plan benefits, we used the December 31, 2013 closing market price of our common stock of \$30.94 per share and a dividend yield of 3.88%.